 Why is peer observation important?

-The process is important as it gives the opportunity for teaching staff to reflect on their own approaches and, through observing colleagues, both develop their peers and learn from them.
+The process gives the opportunity for teaching staff to reflect on their own approaches and, through observing colleagues, both develop their peers and learn from them.
 The Swansea University’s Peer Observation of Teaching Policy offers a guide in supporting this two-way communication process.

 Guidance Resources, Further Reading & Directory of Effective Practice for Learning and Teaching